The right hose for you depends on your needs and personal preferences. In a nutshell, here are the primary differences:

 Fittings – The Eley polyurethane hose comes equipped with lead-free, crush-proof brass fittings, while the brass fittings on most rubber hoses are not lead-free.
 Lead-free means the ELEY polyurethane hoses are drinking-water-safe.
 ELEY fittings also provide a true 5/8-inch opening for full-flow.
 While the ID of rubber hoses may be 5/8-inch, the external crimp fittings typically have openings much smaller and therefore reduce the flow-rate.

-Pressure Rating - The poly hose is rated up to 160 PSI.
-The rubber hose is rated at 150 PSI.
+Pressure Rating - Both the polyurethane hose and most rubber hose are rated at 150 PSI.

 Non-Marking - The polyurethane cover is 100% non-marking, meaning you don’t have to worry about it leaving marks across clean surfaces.
 The rubber hose is a softer material and can occasionally leave marks on surfaces or a small black residue on your hands after reeling the hose in.

 Warranty - It's difficult to find a warranty period advertised for most garden hoses sold today.
-Not so with Eley.
+Not so with ELEY.
 Both our warranties are better than virtually any other hose on the market.
-Our polyurethane hose is warrantied for 10 years, primarily because of the durability of the material, while our rubber hoses are warrantied for 5 years.
+Our polyurethane hose is warrantied for 10 years, primarily because of the durability of the material.